sageserpent-open/modest-proposal/README.md

 Still avid about banning nuclear?
 OK, let's have it your way - what do you intend to do about all that plutonium then?
 Just saying that it's banned won't make it disappear. *Naughty plutonium, begone!
-Get thee behind me, spent nuclear fuel!* Nope, there is a thing called chemistry that is based on the fact that atomic nuclei hang around, despite both biology and artificial means of recombining these nuclei in inventive ways to make new substances.
+Get thee behind me, spent nuclear fuel!* This thing called chemistry is based on the fact that atomic nuclei hang around, despite both biological and artificial means of recombining these nuclei in inventive ways to make new substances.
+We can hide our plutonium nuclei in ceramic plutonium dioxide, or as an insoluble mineral plutonium trifluoride, or dissolve it as plutonium nitrate, or even make an alloy out of it with gallium, but it's still there.

-So it's just sitting around above ground, gathering dust - and requiring a lot of money to look after it and stop unwholesome people from getting their hands on it.
+So it just sits around above ground, gathering dust - and requires a lot of money to look after it and stop unwholesome people from getting their hands on it.

 Ironically, if you hate plutonium, the best way to get rid of it is to fission it - that really does change those pesky